isomerpages/moe-tmjc/index.md

 ---
 layout: homepage
 title: Tampines Meridian Junior College
-description: An Isomer site of the Singapore Government
+description: A dynamic institution known for its rich learning experiences in a culture of innovation, empowerment and care | 21 Pasir Ris Street 71, Singapore 518799 | 6349 3660
 image: /images/tmjc.jpeg
 permalink: /
 notification: ""